Fairmont The Palm

-Fairmont The Palm is a five-star hotel located on the trunk of Palm Jumeirah, Dubai, United Arab Emirates.
-The hotel is located on world’s largest man-made island shaped in the form of a palm tree.
-Fairmont The Palm, has views of the Persian Gulf and provide access to the Dubai Marina and business hubs such as Dubai Media City, Dubai Internet City and Dubai Knowledge Village.
+Fairmont The Palm is a Fairmont Hotels and Resorts five-star hotel located on the trunk of Palm Jumeirah, Dubai, United Arab Emirates.
+The hotel is located on the world's largest man-made island, shaped in the form of a palm tree.
+Fairmont The Palm has views of the Persian Gulf and provide access to the Dubai Marina and business hubs such as Dubai Media City, Dubai Internet City and Dubai Knowledge Village.
 The hotel has 381 rooms and suites, including two presidential suites and a Fairmont Gold Lounge.

 History

 Fairmont The Palm opened in December 2012 as a joint venture between IFA Hotels & Resorts (IFA HR) and Fairmont Hotels & Resorts.
 IFA Hotels & Resorts spent $330 million on the development and performance of the hotel.

 Clive Ford from DSA Architects International was the chief architect on the project.
 The hotel's interior was designed by HHCP Design International, which is based in Florida.
 The hotel also has 3,000 sqm of meeting and function space including a ballroom, outdoor venues and a business center.
 The hotel was built at a cost of 330 million USD, and was opened on December 24, 2012.

-Location

-Fairmont The Palm is located in the heart of the Palm Jumeirah, on the south side of the palm trunk.
+During the 2026 Israeli–United States strikes on Iran, the hotel was struck by debris from an intercepted Iranian drone on 28 February, causing a fire.
+According to Dubai's Media Office, four people were injured.